marcgg/marcgg.github.com/manager-readme.md

 ### Yearly Performance Review

-Every year we'll have a \~2 hours meeting about your performances.
+Every year we'll have a meeting of a few hours about your performances.
 Ideally we will have discussed everything during the year and will use this moment to wrap the year up.
-I will also give you some vision over what's going to happen in the coming years, the different career paths available to you etc.
+I will also give you some vision over what's going to happen in the coming years, the different career paths available to you , etc.

 This will also be the best moment to discuss salary changes.

 ### Reading my Calendar

 My calendar is up to date as it can get pretty complicated.
-I have one kid, and I have to pick her up from the daycare in some evenings and mornings.
-I also have a lot of meetings, interviews, 1:1s… Because of this, please always check my calendar before booking a meeting with me.
+I have one kid, and I have to pick her up from the daycare in some evenings and/or mornings.
+I also have a lot of meetings, interviews, 1:1s…

+Because of this, please always check my calendar before booking a meeting with me.
 If you can't find a spot, ask me if I can find one.

 ### Contacting Me

 - **Slack** to get my attention quickly or chat about something.
 I check it every few hours and generally answer within a day.
-Please avoid sending multiple messages instead of a full sentence..
+Please avoid sending multiple messages to share only one idea.
 - **Email** if you want in depth answers or have complicated questions.
 I check it 3 times a day and answer within a week usually.
-- **At the coffee machine** for anything we can easily discuss while sipping a drink
+- **At the coffee machine** for anything we can easily discuss while sipping a drink.
-- **At my desk** if urgent
+- **At my desk** if urgent.
-- **In whatever meeting I'm in** if urgent and I'm in the office
+- **In whatever meeting I'm in** if urgent and I'm in the office.
-- **SMS** if urgent and I'm not at the office
+- **SMS** if urgent and I'm not at the office.
-- **Phone call + SMS**  if VERY urgent and I'm not at the office
+- **Phone call + SMS**  if VERY urgent and I'm not at the office.

 If you are waiting on me for something and I'm not doing anything, maybe I forgot or maybe I planned on getting it way later than you expected.
 In this case don't hesitate to ping me.
 I'll never get mad about this and appreciate the fact that you want your topic to move forward.